 Specs: Diameter of larger section 32.06mm / 1.262 inches; Diameter of telescoping section 25.40mm / 1.000 inch; Overall collapsed length - 54.5mm / 21.5 inches; Overall extended length - 97.5mm / 38-3/8 inches; Weight - 0.44kg / 15.4 oz Shipping weight: 0.60kg / 1.3lb Additional feature: The 3/8"-16 "top" thread stud (shown left) can be reversed to a 1/4"-20 thread.
 Also, this column fits some of the lighter duty Gitzo designs - check ID of column placement "tube".

 Last, YES, we have NO Monoball Heads - None, Nada, Zip - Again, we do not plan to market any monoballs or video heads.
 We believe this a very, very personal decision.
 And, though, China's monoball designs are gaining on USA and EU designs, they ain't there yet.
 Take a look at our earlier blog on this subject for suggestions.

-Step 1) Remove bottom column stop - Remove ring (Marchioni, Leitz) or solid metal stop (Leitz, Unifot) or TEP6 1/4"-20 camera placement (Unifot, StarD, KingHome) from the bottom of your existing column.
+Step 1) Remove existing Column - first, bottom column stop - Remove ring (Marchioni, Leitz) or solid metal stop (Leitz, Unifot) or TEP6 1/4"-20 camera placement (Unifot, StarD, KingHome) from the bottom of your existing column.
 Loosen column handles, then raise and remove your existing column.

 Step 2) INSTALL NEW COLUMN.
 Remove the TEP6 1/4"-20 camera placement from the "bottom" of your new headless monocolumn and reverse the installation as above.
 This is a hand job, no pliers.